 If you are having problems with your distributors, manufacturers, or suppliers:

 For additional information on business contracts / agreements, read our other blogs below:

 For those who don’t know, a non-disclosure agreement is a legally enforceable contract that protects confidential information.

-As an Amazon seller with a growing business: chances are either you are going to obtain distribution agreements from brands so you can sell their products online, or you’re a private label seller who’s developed your own brand and you want to give other sellers the opportunity to sell your products with an authorization agreement.
+As an Amazon seller with a growing business: chances are, you are going to obtain distribution agreements from brands so you can sell their products online, or you are a private label seller who’s developed your own brand and you want to give other sellers the opportunity to sell your products with an authorization agreement.
 Learn how to curb problems with distributors from the start.